xswang/xflow/README.md

 2. Install

-step 1. in the fold of Field-aware-Factorization-Machine-ps
+step 1. in the fold of logistic-regression-ftrl-ps

     cd ps-lite